PriscillaRoy/K-Means-Segmentation/README.md

 # Computer Vision
-Homework #1

-Due: Tu 02/13/18 11:59 PM
+K- Means Segmentation

 1. Kmeans Segmentation (Grey Scale):
-(5 Pts.)
  Write code to perform segmentation of a grey scale image using KMeans clustering

   - Starter code available in directory Segmentation/
   - Segmentation/KMeans.py: One is required to edit the functions "segmentation_grey".
 You are welcome to add more function or add nested functions with in the function.